-It is better to hand over any 2 week notice letter in person, although if not possible, you can attach a simple letter of resignation to a formal email.
+It is better to hand over any 2-week notice letter in person, although you can attach a simple letter of resignation to a formal email if not possible.

 However, here are the steps needed to comprise a good two weeks resignation letter.